-Airbnb is another great alternative since a lot of large Costa Rican homes often come with a fairly large property that would be more than suitable to serve as Costa Rica wedding venues.
+Airbnb is another great alternative since a lot of large Costa Rican homes often come with a fairly large property that would be more than suitable to serve as wedding venues.

 Don’t have an Airbnb account yet?
 Sign up now and get up to $35 off your first stay.

 We went with the cheapest venue alternative – a private home (sans the wedding planner), and trust us when we say, coordinating all the vendors, making all the arrangements and setting everything up for our wedding day was incredibly hard and stressful.
-It’s not an option that we would recommend to others!
+It’s not the wedding experience that we would recommend to others!

 Costa Rica Wedding Photographers Are Very Talented

-Once you have decided on your Costa Rica wedding venues, choosing a wedding photographer should be next on your list.
+Once you have decided on your wedding venue, choosing a wedding photographer should be next on your list.
 Luckily, having a Costa Rica destination wedding doesn’t mean you have to pay an arm and a leg to fly your chosen wedding photographer to Costa Rica.

-The country boasts an amazing selection of photographers that specialize in the Costa Rica wedding sector.
-But keep in mind that Costa Rica’s wedding industry is still rather small, so while the options are great, they are somewhat limited, so booking as far in advance as possible is a must!
+The country boasts an amazing selection of photographers that specialize in that sector.
+But keep in mind that the nation’s wedding industry is still rather small, so while the options are great, they are somewhat limited.
+Booking your chosen Costa Rica wedding photographer as far in advance as possible is a must!

 We narrowed down the list of Costa Rica Wedding Photographers to our top choices.
-Most photographers don’t mind traveling outside of their local area to cover weddings and events.
+Most photographers don’t mind traveling outside of their local area to your wedding venue to cover weddings and events.
 They are ranked below in order of our preference:

 - Madison Baltodano (our amazing photographer)